srl-labs/srl-elk-lab/README.md

 <...output omitted for brevity...>
     }
 ```
-In case TLS is a requirement, you can cosider to put rsyslog in front, simple docker image with self-signed and custom certificate can be found on [github.com/azyablov/rsyslogbase](https://github.com/azyablov/rsyslogbase)
+In case TLS is a requirement, you can consider to put rsyslog in front, simple docker image with self-signed and custom certificate can be found on [github.com/azyablov/rsyslogbase](https://github.com/azyablov/rsyslogbase)

 To run simulation just execute ```./outage_simulation.sh``` or ```./outage_simulation.sh 15``` in case machine is a bit slow or you have another labs running on the same compute.